First-Year Interest Groups

 A common set of courses for an uncommon experience

-Anchored by a required Wayne Experience (WE) course, these classes will allow students to interact with faculty, staff, and the campus community in a more frequent and intentional manner.
 FIG classes have been carefully selected to apply towards degree requirements while also complimenting the theme of the group.
+The classes allow students to interact with faculty, staff, and the campus community in a more frequent and intentional manner.
 Engaging in a shared set of courses will help foster a sense of community to last beyond orientation and the first semester.

 Engaged faculty, staff, and student support

 The FIG coordinator will provide expert referrals to campus resources and academic support, including helping each student complete their schedule with additional courses for full-time study based on their needs and placement.
 A dedicated page in Canvas will allow for online interaction beyond the scope of the classes.
 Each FIG will also have a peer mentor to provide support from the student perspective.